opengisch/QField-docs/documentation/get-started/tutorials/my-first-project.en.md

 ### QGIS Project - Attribute configuration

+#### Form Configuration of the PoI Layer

 Now we have all the essential data in the QGIS project that we need for the data collection.
 However, in order to have a well structured form we need to configure the attribute form, via the file properties.

-1. Open the project properties of the *PoI* Layer !![Vector properties](../../assets/images/new-project-properties.png)
+1. Direct to PoIs layer *Proprties* > *Attribute Form* !![Vector properties](../../assets/images/new-project-properties.png)
-2. Direct to *Attributes Table* and select *Drag and Drop Designer* from the dropdown.
+2. Select *Drag and Drop Designer* from the dropdown.
     From here you can control the appearance of your form.
 !![Default Attribute Form](../../assets/images/new-project-properties-attribute.png)
 We do not need to edit the *fid* field.
 QGIS creates this for every Gpkg by default.

-3. Remove the *fid* field from the visible fields by pressing the *red minus* on the window.
+3. Remove the *fid* field from the visible fields by pressing the *red minus* on the window
 4. *Name*: Click on *Name* and look at the Widget Display options on the right-hand side.
 !![Widget Display](../../assets/images/new-project-properties-attri-overview.png, 800px)
     The widget display let`s you customise the appearance of your form.